cloudigrade/frontigrade/README.md

 ### Development with a Cloudigrade API toolset
 [Cloudigrade](https://github.com/cloudigrade/cloudigrade), with Frontigrade, is laid out with the intent to run against a specific version of Openshift in production.
 Frontigrade, currently, uses `.env.development` `dotenv` file to direct the API calls to the locally running Openshift and Cloudigrade API.

 #### Setup Cloudigrade
 To develop the UI with Cloudigrade you'll need:
 1. To setup Docker appropriately.
 [Guidance for working with Openshift can be found on the Github Origin repo](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md#getting-started).
 The basics aimed at setting up an insecure registry of 172.30.0.0/16
-1. Next, you'll need to install the Openshift-CLI, you can use [homebrew](https://brew.sh/), [see Cloudigrade for exact install directions and CLI version](https://github.com/cloudigrade/cloudigrade#developer-environment), but basically:
+1. Next, you'll need to install the Openshift-CLI, you can use [homebrew](https://brew.sh/), [see shiftigrade for exact install directions and CLI version](https://github.com/cloudigrade/shiftigrade#running-cloudigrade), but basically:
    ```
    $ brew update
    $ brew install [correct version of openshift-cli]
    ```
-1. You'll need to Git clone the [Cloudigrade repository](https://github.com/cloudigrade/cloudigrade):
+1. You'll need to Git clone the [Shiftigrade repository](https://github.com/cloudigrade/shiftigrade):
    ```
-   $ git clone git@github.com:cloudigrade/cloudigrade.git
+   $ git clone git@github.com:cloudigrade/shiftigrade.git
    ```
 1. Change directories into the cloned Cloudigrade repo, and start the app:
    ```
-   $ cd [local Cloudigrade repo]
+   $ cd [local shiftigrade repo]
    $ make oc-clean && make oc-up
    ```
-1. From there you should be able to navigate to [https://127.0.0.1:8443](https://127.0.0.1:8443).
+1. From there you should be able to navigate to the [Openshift Control Panel](https://127.0.0.1:8443).
-1. To power Cloudigrade down run the following while still within the Cloudigrade repo:
+1. To power Cloudigrade down run the following while still within the shiftigrade repo:
    ```
    $ make oc-down
    ```